 I gave you a few ideas for what you can do instead.
 If you want a more comprehensive approach with more practical tools, consider doing our 90-minute mini-workshop, How To Love And Understand A Woman.

 In this mini-course, you’ll get a much deeper insight into the heart and soul of women.
 You’ll learn …

-Mini-workshops are easy courses to attend.
-You join from anywhere, like your kitchen or bedroom (yes, some couples attend from their bed:-) and you get to practice new tools with your partner on the spot.
+Mini-workshops are easy courses to take.
+You join from anywhere, like your kitchen or bedroom and you get to practice new tools with your partner on the spot.
+You do it whenever it works for you.
 Plus, it’s the most affordable way to get a quick infusion of connection and skills practice.